issalab/mkturk/public/mkturk/readme.md

 Response: Index of the chosen item on each trial.
 For M2S and SR2, response is measured for touches on the test screen.
 For same-different task, this is collected at the choice screen.

-ResponseTouchEvent: The type of touch event that was registered for that trial (e.g., touchheld, touchbroken, TimeOut)
+ResponseTouchEvent: The type of touch event that was registered for that trial (e.g., held, broke, TimeOut)

 ResponseXYT: records the coordinates and time of touching the choice item.
 X,Y=horizontal,vertical position of response touch in pixels T=time of touch measured using Date.now()